Statement on Student Rights and Responsibilities

 b.
 Whether, in its view of the entire information before it, the decision is erroneous; or

 c.
-Whether, in its view of the entire case, the welfare of the student or the best interest of the University will be served by applying no sanction or a lesser sanction or providing that the sanction shall commence on a date different from that specified by the University Disciplinary Committee.
+Whether, in its view of the entire case, the welfare of the student or the best interest of the University will be served by applying no outcome or a lesser outcome or providing that the outcome shall commence on a date different from that specified by the University Disciplinary Committee.

 The review will be based upon the written record.